Education Leadership & Policy Studies Graduate Programs

-The EACS Program offers a master's (M.Ed.), certification (principal and superintendent) and doctoral programs (Ed.D. and Ph.D.) to provide graduate level preparation for leadership positions in elementary and secondary school systems, district-level positions, administrative roles in government, researcher roles in policy and advocacy centers, and scholarly positions in colleges and universities.
+The EACS Program offers a master's (M.Ed. online and on-campus), certification (principal and superintendent) and doctoral programs (Ed.D. and Ph.D.) to provide graduate level preparation for leadership positions in elementary and secondary school systems, district-level positions, administrative roles in government, researcher roles in policy and advocacy centers, and scholarly positions in colleges and universities.
 Program offerings are located on both the Norman and Tulsa (cohort) campuses.
 Tulsa offers an M.Ed. and and Ed.D. program.

 The EACS faculty is comprised of scholars and practitioners who have experience and understand issues facing schools and districts, and are committed to providing an enriched curriculum to equip educational leaders with the habits of mind, habits of hand, and habits of heart that are needed to develop stewards of the discipline (as termed by the Carnegie Foundation).

 The Educational Studies Program offers two graduate degrees: the Master of Education and the Doctor of Philosophy.
 If you are interested in pursuing either degree, contact an Educational Studies faculty member directly for further information and advising with regard to preparation of applications for admission.